Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/adjust.rst

 ===========

 Blend
-   Mode of blending strip with lower channels
+   Mode of blending strip with lower channels.
 Opacity
    Set the opacity (alpha) of the strip.
 Mute (eye/speaker icon)
-   Strip will not produce any output
+   Strip will not produce any output.

 Video